 You can use a Page as a separate place to promote your classes and events so that you don’t need to use your personal profile, which is only seen by your friends and close network.

 Before you start, gather all the things you’ll need as the whole process will be much easier if you have everything ready to go from the start.

-Your profile image should be a medium sized picture of you with your face to the camera, smiling and looking approachable!
+Your profile image should be a medium-sized picture of you with your face to the camera, smiling and looking approachable!

 To ensure the image is clear on all devices, it should be at least 180 pixels wide by 180 pixels tall.
-Facebook will automatically change it to square and five you the option to zoom in or out.
+Facebook will automatically change it to square and give you the option to zoom in or out.

 Canva is a super helpful tool for Facebook cover photos as it comes with several premade templates where you can upload your own image to use as the background and edit the text to say whatever you’d like.